chinapedia/wikipedia.abstract.en/Page/Nitrogen_fixation.md

   "Vol'pin and co-workers, using a non-protic Lewis acid, aluminium tribromide, were able to demonstrate the truly catalytic effect of titanium by treating dinitrogen with a mixture of titanium tetrachloride, metallic aluminium, and aluminium tribromide at 50 °C, either in the absence or in the presence of a solvent, e.g. benzene.
 As much as 200 mol of ammonia per mol of TiCl₄ was obtained after hydrolysis.…"[43]

-Synthetic nitrogen reduction[44] The quest for well defined intermediates led to the characterization of many transition metal dinitrogen complexes.
+The quest for well defined intermediates led to the characterization of many transition metal dinitrogen complexes.
 Few of these well-defined complexes function catalytically, their behavior illuminated likely stages in nitrogen fixation.
 Fruitful early studies focused on M(N₂)₂(dppe)₂ (M = Mo, W), which protonates to give intermediates with ligand M=N−NH₂.
-In 1995, a molybdenum(III) amido complex was discovered that cleaved N₂ to give the corresponding molybdenum(VI) nitride.[45]
-This and related terminal nitrido complexes have been used to make nitriles.[46]
+In 1995, a molybdenum(III) amido complex was discovered that cleaved N₂ to give the corresponding molybdenum(VI) nitride.[44]
+This and related terminal nitrido complexes have been used to make nitriles.[45]

-In 2003 a molybdenum amido complex was found to catalyze the reduction of N₂, albeit with few turnovers.[47][48][49][50]
+In 2003 a molybdenum amido complex was found to catalyze the reduction of N₂, albeit with few turnovers.[46][47][48][49]
 In these systems, like the biological one, hydrogen is provided to the substrate heterolytically, by means of protons and a strong reducing agent rather than with H₂ itself.

-In 2011, yet another molybdenum-based system was discovered, but with a diphosphorus pincer ligand.[51]
-Photolytic nitrogen splitting is also considered.[52][53][54][55][56]
-Boron_dinitrogen_activation.png Nitrogen fixation at a p-block element was published in 2018 whereby one molecule of dinitrogen is bound by two transient Lewis-base-stabilized borylene species.[57]
+In 2011, yet another molybdenum-based system was discovered, but with a diphosphorus pincer ligand.[50]
+Photolytic nitrogen splitting is also considered.[51][52][53][54][55]
+Nitrogen fixation at a p-block element was published in 2018 whereby one molecule of dinitrogen is bound by two transient Lewis-base-stabilized borylene species.[56]
 The resulting dianion was subsequently oxidized to a neutral compound, and reduced using water.

 Photochemical and Electrochemical Nitrogen Reduction